National Poverty Fellows Program

 Megan Reid

 Megan Reid was a National Poverty Fellow at the Office of Planning, Research and Evaluation from 2015 to 2018 and was mentored by IRP Affiliate Lawrence Berger.
-Reid earned her Ph.D. in sociology from the University of Texas at Austin in 2011 and worked as a Project Director at the National Development and Research Institutes before beginning her position as a National Poverty Fellow.
+Reid earned her Ph.D. in sociology from the University of Texas at Austin and worked as a Project Director at the National Development and Research Institutes before beginning her position as a National Poverty Fellow.
 Her research focuses on social inequalities, families, housing, and disaster.
 In her dissertation, she focused on analyzing the experiences of people displaced by Hurricane Katrina and developed the concept of temporal domination to explain how time structures social inequalities.
-Her most recent project focuses on understanding parenting and partnering among low-income Black couples in New York City.
-Reid is currently a Social Science Research Analyst at the Office of Planning, Research, and Evaluation in the Administration for Children and Families.
+In one project, she focuses on understanding parenting and partnering among low-income Black couples in New York City.
+Reid is currently a Social Science Research Analyst at the Office of Planning, Research, and Evaluation in the U.S. Department of Health and Human Service’s Administration for Children and Families.

 Shomon Shamsuddin

 Shomon Shamsuddin was a National Poverty Fellow at the Office of Planning, Research and Evaluation from 2014 to 2015 and was mentored by IRP Affiliate J. Michael Collins.
 Shamsuddin received his Ph.D. in Urban Planning and Policy from MIT.
 His research explores how housing and education policy affect urban inequality and socioeconomic mobility.
-His recent work examines barriers to college access and degree completion for low-income and minority students, with attention to the role of information, behavioral qualities, and institutional characteristics.
+His work also examines barriers to college access and degree completion for low-income and minority students, with attention to the role of information, behavioral qualities, and institutional characteristics.
 He also studies how housing authorities have used different approaches to redevelop public housing into mixed-income communities and the resulting impacts on families and neighborhoods.
-Shamsuddin is currently an Assistant Professor of Social Policy at Tufts University.
+Shamsuddin is currently an Associate Professor of Social Policy in the Department of Urban and Environmental Policy and Planning at Tufts University.

 Nicol Valdez

-Nicol Valdez is a National Poverty Fellow in residence at the Office of Planning, Research, and Evaluation (OPRE) during the 2019–2021 academic years and is mentored by IRP Affiliate Jenna Nobles.
+Nicol Valdez was a National Poverty Fellow in residence at the Office of Planning, Research, and Evaluation (OPRE) from 2019 to 2021 and was mentored by IRP Affiliate Jenna Nobles.
 Valdez received her Ph.D. in sociology from Columbia University.
 Her primary research focus centers around American stratification, immigration, and poverty with an emphasis on undocumented status.
 Her dissertation research, which was supported by the National Science Foundation, sets out to understand what it means to be a Mexican-American family, documented and undocumented, living in New York and North Carolina.
-Her work at OPRE focuses on projects related to underrepresented groups’ access to social services, while also working with the Office of Refugee Resettlement on their annual survey and research methods for data collection.
+Her work at OPRE focused on projects related to underrepresented groups’ access to social services, while also working with the Office of Refugee Resettlement on their annual survey and research methods for data collection.

 Sharon Wolf